 When you enable Zendesk messaging, there are a number of changes to your Chat functionality.

-Administrators must make sure they perform the tasks described in Enabling Zendesk messaging (beta), in addition to any tasks described in this article.
+Administrators must make sure they perform the tasks described in Enabling Zendesk messaging, in addition to any tasks described in this article.

-This article discusses the following topics and areas impacted by the messaging beta:
+This article discusses the following topics and areas impacted when messaging is enabled:

 - Agent Workspace limitations